 - Not collecting intel on league opponents

 Know thy enemy!
 Talk to them.
 Find out who they like and dislike.
 Gauge their interest in various players.
 Beware the smoke screens that intelligent owners will give off, but do your best to know your opponents’ tendencies, especially in the draft process.
+And perhaps most importantly, learn from the fantasy football mistakes that they make.

 - Employing too many obscure scoring rules